Search⌘ K

 However, it also means that approaches such as event sourcing (see Events) are possible only if every microservice stores the event history itself.
 Kafka, on the other hand, can save records permanently.
 Kafka can also handle large amounts of data and can be distributed across multiple servers.

 Kafka also has stream-processing capabilities.
-For ...
+For this, applications receive the data records ...